jrvillalba1993/Bamazon/README.md

 <img src="https://i.imgur.com/gMLH4f1.png" alt="" />
 As you can see here using mySQL I created a table called "bamazon2" and filled it with the data contained in the table.
 The columns I had include : product, department, price, and quantity.
 I had trouble with the creation of the database only to realize that wasn't the issue at all.
 I was having mySQL errors in terminal and after some googling fixed it by running this in SQL "ER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password'" and fixed it entirely.

-Once running on your local server, I went ahead and opened visual studio code and used javascript to code "BamazonCustomer.js" and "BamazonManager.js".
+Once running on my local host server, I went ahead and opened visual studio code and used javascript to code "BamazonCustomer.js" and "BamazonManager.js".
 I also typed into terminal:
 "npm install" and downloaded the node modules.

 I worked first on the BamazonCustomer file